 Bring out the Show Person!

-I went to see it as a birthday treat.
 The soundtrack, in my opinion, is fantastic!
 I get quite emotional listening to music so you can imagine how hard I found it to hold back the tears whilst watching and listening to the film.
 I was listening to the song ‘This is Me’, from the soundtrack, and it was this that prompted me to write this blog about how I help children express themselves.

 How can you bring out the show people in your early years setting?